 There are other considerations to bear in mind too:

 - CPU - The run-time generation of content is highly CPU intensive, and will benefit from as many cores as you can throw at it.
-That said, it is scalable and you will just see detail appearing more slowly on a lower spec system.
-Similarly, the rendering and model detail will also depend on the amount of system and GPU memory you have, again this is scalable.
+That said, it is scalable and you can parameterise by detail/quality and adjust accordingly at runtime for a lower spec system.

 Having said all this, I believe nothing is impossible with software and we should ultimately strive to investigate possible solutions in these problems in the future.
 They provide some very interesting areas of research.